choijangwook/rain-deep-sleep/about.md

 # About

-Rain Deep Sleep helps you relax and sleep using natural rain ambience.
+Rain Deep Sleep helps you relax, focus, and sleep better using natural rain sounds.

-This project is designed for:
-- Sleep improvement
-- Focus enhancement
-- Stress reduction